As promised, I’m back with my final Fall and/or Thanksgiving table adornment.

 - Micron Pens.
 These pens come with very precise nibs and the ink is waterproof when dry.

 - Watercolors.
-I purchased the Winsor & Newton Cotman 6-tube set and then added a few extra colors.
+I purchased the Micron Pens set and then added a few extra colors.
 The colors I used for my Acorn Placecards were Cadmium Yellow Hue, Cadmium Red Deep Hue, Burnt Umber Burnt Sienna and Cadmium Red Pale Hue.

 - Good Eraser